Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Quirindi has 160 active public transport stops offering a mix of train and bus services.
-These are served by 16 routes, providing a total of 448 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 153 meters from the nearest stop.
+Quirindi has 160 active public transport stops, offering a mix of train and bus services.
+These are covered by 16 routes, providing 448 weekly passenger trips in total.
+Transport accessibility is rated highly, with residents typically located 153 meters from the nearest stop.
 Most commuting is outward-bound due to Quirindi's residential nature.
-Cars remain the dominant mode at 92%, while 7% walk.
-Average vehicle ownership per dwelling is 1.5.
+Cars dominate at 92%, while 7% walk.
+Vehicle ownership averages 1.5 per dwelling.

-According to the 2021 Census, only 11.9% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, a relatively low 11.9% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 64 trips daily across all routes, equating to approximately 2 weekly trips per stop.
 The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport